Testing

 options to a test.
 For this, simpler option factories

-(chisel3.simulator.scalatest.CliOption.{simple, double, int, string, flag}
+(chisel3.simulator.scalatest.CliOption.{simple, double, int, string, flag})

 are provided.
 After an option has been declared, it can be accessed within a

-test using the getOption
+test using the getOption method.

-method may only be used inside a test.
+The getOption method may only be used inside a test.
 If used outside a

 test, this will cause a runtime exception.

-The example below shows how to use the int
+The example below shows how to use the int option to set a test-time

 configurable seed: